 Sadly, this hardly presents a benefit to the whole community, especially when aiming to increase the global perception of Bitcoin and its mainstream adoption.
 Wider adoption of any cryptocurrency requires a longer period of time, a notion, that would, opposite to the current trend, call for deceleration of block production, rather than its acceleration.

 All in all, Bitcoin suffers from a vast array of abovementioned issues and, unfortunately, none of those has been addressed by its developers for the past 6 years.
-This can be attributed to the fact that the project management is not decentralised, and the participants are divided into several groups, with asymmetric rights as well as diverging interests.
+This can be attributed to the fact that project management is not decentralized, and the participants are divided into several groups, with asymmetric rights as well as diverging interests.

 Firstly, there are coin holders, who have literally ‘zero decision-making authority’.
 Secondly, there are mining pool operators, who profit from the hash-rate at their disposal.
-Lastly, there are miners, who need mining pools in order to operate and since their aim is to maximise profit, they choose ‘their’ pool accordingly.
+Lastly, there are miners, who need mining pools in order to operate and since their aim is to maximize profit, they choose ‘their’ pool accordingly.

-This ‘state of affairs’ effectively leads to a situation, in which coin holders have virtually no influence and everything is directed by the team of developers and the mining pool operators, who naturally selfishly prioritise their own goals and have a vested interest to keep the current status quo as long as possible, having little to no regards to coin holders, despite them being deemed a community.
+This ‘state of affairs’ effectively leads to a situation, in which coin holders have virtually no influence and everything is directed by the team of developers and the mining pool operators, who naturally selfishly prioritize their own goals and have a vested interest to keep the current status quo as long as possible, having little to no regards to coin holders, despite them being deemed a community.

 Having said that, the underlying philosophy as well as practical mechanisms of Cardano, are fundamentally different.